spryker/spryker-docs/docs/pbc/all/pbc.md

 Packaged Business Capabilities (PBCs) are capabilities that enclose a certain functionality with the Spryker system.
 PBCs provide a good foundation for decision makers throughout multiple business entities.

 This section is in beta because not all the PBCs are covered.
+Marketplace functionalities will also be added at a later stage.
 You are welcome to use the docs that are already here, and we will keep adding the docs for the rest of the PBCs.

 ## Spryker PBCs